pwbh/nyx/observer/README.md

 #### DELETE

-Delete topic (will delete all partitions)
+Delete topic (will fail if there are active partitions on the topic)

 ```
 DELETE TOPIC [TOPIC_NAME]